-After you complete post-upgrade tasks as described in the ESM Upgrade Guide on the ESM documentation page, verify the APHA module and ESM upgrade.
+After you complete post-upgrade tasks as described in the ESM Upgrade Guide, verify the APHA module and ESM upgrade.

 To verify the upgrade:

 1. Ensure that the primary and secondary systems are using the correct version of the operating system timezone package.